NXT Stand & Deliver (2022): Storylines

-The event compromised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on the weekly television program, NXT, and the supplementary online streaming show, Level Up.
+The event comprised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT, and the supplementary online streaming show, Level Up.

 On the February 8 episode of NXT, Raw's Dolph Ziggler made his first-ever appearance in NXT during the NXT Championship match contract signing between champion Bron Breakker and Santos Escobar.
 Tommaso Ciampa also interrupted the segment and attacked Ziggler.
 At Roadblock on March 8, Breakker, Ciampa, and Ziggler competed in a triple threat match for the championship where Ziggler won the title after interference from Robert Roode.
 The following week, after Ziggler's successful title defense, Breakker appeared and challenged Ziggler for the title at Stand & Deliver, and Ziggler accepted.

 After retaining the NXT North American Championship on the March 1 episode of NXT, Carmelo Hayes announced that he would be defending the title in a ladder match at Stand & Deliver.
 Qualifying matches then began to determine the other participants in the match.
 On the March 15 episode, Santos Escobar qualified for the match by defeating Cameron Grimes.
 The following week, Solo Sikoa and Grayson Waller qualified for the match by defeating Roderick Strong and A-Kid, respectively.
 On the March 29 episode, Grimes defeated Strong and A-Kid in a last chance triple threat match to qualify for the final spot in the match.

 On the March 15 episode of NXT, Tommaso Ciampa addressed the fans, and seemingly announced his departure from NXT.
 Tony D'Angelo appeared and challenged Ciampa to a match, claiming that he wanted to be the next "Don of NXT".
 Ciampa accepted and shook hands before D'Angelo attacked Ciampa with a low blow.